canghel/placenta/docs/README.md

 <img align="center" src="img/preprocessing_crop_trace_Angle_0.png" height="75"  class="inline"/> <img align="center" src="img/whitespace.png"  height="75" alt="" class="inline"/>  <img align="center" src="img/preprocessing_crop_trace_Angle_90.png" height="75"  class="inline"/> <img align="center" src="img/whitespace.png"  height="75" alt="" class="inline"/>  <img align="center" src="img/preprocessing_crop_trace_Angle_180.png" height="75"  class="inline"/> <img align="center" src="img/whitespace.png"  height="75" alt="" class="inline"/>  <img align="center" src="img/preprocessing_crop_trace_Angle_270.png" height="75"  class="inline"/>

 Before cropping, the photo and trace images are extended to a multiple of 256 pixels in length and width, creating additional white (blank) space around the placenta.
 This allows the entire placenta to be reconstructed, but also generates many blank or mostly-blank squares which are not informative for training.
-In order to diminish the number of the blank or mostly-blank squares, we randomly remove 80\% of the images under 10 KB in size using [`removeBlankSquares.py`](https://github.com/canghel/placenta/blob/master/clean-code/removeBlankSquares.py).
+In order to diminish the number of the blank or mostly-blank squares, we randomly remove 80% of the images under 10 KB in size using [`removeBlankSquares.py`](https://github.com/canghel/placenta/blob/master/clean-code/removeBlankSquares.py).

-## pix2pix Conditional Generative Adversarial Network (cGAN)
+## pix2pix Conditional Generative Adversarial Network

 Recent advances in both computational resources and in deep learning research motivated us to revisit the neural network approach to blood vessel extraction from a new perspective.
 The previous approach [[2](#Almoussa2011)] classified pixels of the image as "vessel" or "non-vessel" based on calculated features.